luisaLuna/expanding-cards/README.md

 # expanding-cards
-These are cards that expand when you click on them.
-I used HTML, CSS &amp; JavaScript.
+This is a series of expanding cards about my favorite animals.
+I used HTML, CSS & JavaScript to build this.